Filter-Bubble/filterbubbel-nlp/10_Current_tools.md

 * MLP + parse projection
 * code available (jPTDP) for python using Dynet (cpu + gpu support)

+The numbers in the table above are based on the pretrained model.
 TODO: retrain on larger dataset

 ## [ALPINO](http://www.let.rug.nl/vannoord/alp/Alpino/)